roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 C will let you write in buffers that have not been allocated (resulting in `segfault` error) and will let you free them, but will not free buffers when they are not needed anymore (resulting in memory leaks if you forgot to do it manually), but since buffer alloc/free may be far away (in the program lifetime as in the source code) from where you use them, it's easy to mess that up.
 C will also let you cast any pointer to any data type, which enables many programmer mistakes and data corruption.
 The native string handling methods are not safe (*for reasons I never bothered to understand), so we have to use the GLib ones to prevent security exploits.

 Basically, C makes you your own and worst enemy, and it's on you to observe safety rules which wisdom will become clear only once you break them.
 Much like the bugs in a C program.
+Consider that you write your code to be read by dummies who never programmed in C before.

 1. The control flow of `for` loops should not depend on internal variable's state, that is no conditional `break` or `return` should be used within a `for` loop.
 Indeed, if the number of loop iterations cannot be planned ahead by the compiler, it will not be able to parallelize efficiently and will be unable to vectorize the code.
 Breaking loops can happen only for non-computationaly-expensive tasks like finding files.
 2. Avoid `while` loops for the same parallelization reasons.